Robinpig/Note/docs/CS/Algorithms/LSM.md

 Next we review some existing work that improves the implementation of merge operations, including improving merge performance, minimizing buffer cache misses, and eliminating write stalls.

+#### Merge Performance

+The VT-tree presents a stitching operation to improve merge performance.
+The basic idea is that when merging multiple SSTables, if the key range of a page from an input SSTable does not overlap the key ranges of any pages from other SSTables, then this page can be simply pointed to by the resulting SSTable without reading and copying it again.
+Even though stitching improves merge performance for certain workloads, it has a number of drawbacks.

+- First, it can cause fragmentation since pages are no longer continuously stored on disk.
+  To alleviate this problem, the VT-tree introduces a stitching threshold K so that a stitching operation is triggered only when there are at least K continuous pages from an input SSTable.
+- Moreover, since the keys in stitched pages are not scanned during a merge operation, a Bloom filter cannot be produced.

+To address this issue, the VT-tree uses quotient filters since multiple quotient filters can be combined directly without accessing the original keys.

+#### Caching

+Merge operations can interfere with the caching behavior of a system.
+After a new component is enabled, queries may experience a large number of buffer cache misses since the new component has not been cached yet.
+A simple writethrough cache maintenance policy cannot solve this problem.
+If all of the pages of the new component were cached during a merge operation, a lot of other working pages would be evicted, which will again cause buffer cache misses.

+#### Write Stalls

+Although the LSM-tree offers a much higher write throughput compared to traditional B+-trees, it often exhibits write stalls and unpredictable write latencies since heavy operations such as flushes and merges run in the background. bLSM proposes a spring-and-gear merge scheduler to minimize write stalls for the unpartitioned leveling merge policy.
+Its basic idea is to tolerate an extra component at each level so that merges at different levels can proceed in parallel.
+Furthermore, the merge scheduler controls the progress of merge operations to ensure that level L produces a new component at level L+1 only after the previous merge operation at level L+1 has completed.
+This eventually cascades to limit the maximum write speed at the memory component and eliminates large write stalls.
+However, bLSM itself has several limitations. bLSM was only designed for the unpartitioned leveling merge policy.
+Moreover, it only bounds the maximum latency of writing to memory components while the queuing latency, which is often a major source of performance variability, is ignored.

 ### Hardware

 In order to maximize performance, LSM-trees must be carefully implemented to fully utilize the un- derling hardware platforms.
 The original LSM-tree has been designed for hard disks, with the goal being reducing ran- dom I/Os.
 In recent years, new hardware platforms have presented new opportunities for database systems to achieve better performance.
 A significant body of recent research has been devoted to improving LSM-trees to fully exploit the underling hardware platforms, including large memory, multi-core, SSD/NVM, and native storage.

+#### Large Memory

+It is beneficial for LSM-trees to have large memory components to reduce the total number of levels, as this will improve both write performance and query performance.
+However, managing large memory components brings several new challenges.
+If a memory component is implemented directly using on-heap data structures, large memory can result in a large number of small objects that lead to significant GC overheads.
+In contrast, if a memory component is implemented using off-heap structures such as a concurrent B+-tree, large memory can still cause a higher search cost (due to tree height) and cause more CPU cache misses for writes, as a write must first search for its position in the structure.

+#### Multi-Core

+cLSM optimizes for multi-core machines and presents new concurrency control algorithms for various LSM-tree operations.
+It organizes LSM components into a concurrent linked list to minimize blocking caused by synchronization.
+Flush and merge operations are carefully designed so that they only result in atomic modifications to the linked list that will never block queries.
+When a memory component becomes full, a new memory component is allocated while the old one will be flushed.
+To avoid writers inserting into the old memory component, a writer acquires a shared lock before modifications and the flush thread acquires an exclusive lock before flushes. cLSM also supports snapshot scans via multi-versioning and atomic read-modify-write operations using an optimistic concurrency control approach that exploits the fact that all writes, and thus all conflicts, involve the memory component.

+#### SSD/NVM

+The FD-tree uses a similar design to LSM-trees to reduce random writes on SSDs.
+One major difference is that the FD-tree exploits fractional cascading to improve query performance instead of Bloom filters.
+For the component at each level, the FD-tree additionally stores fence pointers that point to each page at the next level.

+Since SSDs support efficient random reads, separating values from keys becomes a viable solution to improve the write performance of LSM-trees.
+This approach was first implemented by WiscKey and subsequently adopted by HashKV and SifrDB.

 #### Wisckey